Efficient Windows and Doors

 Measures the amount of sunlight transmittance.
 VT is also on a scale of 0-1, with lower rates equating to less light transfer.
 Tinting is an important variable that should be determined by the building’s sunlight requirements.

-Selecting Efficient Windows and Doors
+Selecting Efficient Windows, Doors, and Skylights

 When selecting the correct windows, doors, and skylights, you should work with an energy consultant during the design phase.
 Otherwise, closely examine the Title 24 regulations that apply based on what year the permit was pulled.
 It’s also going to depend on what climate zone the structure is located in.
 Overall, the size, number, location, and specifications of windows and doors do matter.
 This is often a tricky spot where contractors can get held up due to unforeseen regulations.
-Also, verify that your design is compliant with Homeowners Association (HOA) rules, if they apply.
+Also, verify that your design is compliant with Homeowners Association (HOA) rules if they apply.

 Energy Code Compliance